How to roll a die?

 Originally, a die would have been made from the raw materials around.
 Animal parts were common materials, so claws and bones could be filed down into the right shape.

 You may have heard the phrase “rolling the bones”, and this is where it came from, as dice have been made from bones throughout their history.
 The earliest recorded instance of this term being used is by Geoffrey Chaucer in his story The Pardoner’s Tale, written somewhere between 1387 and 1400AD.
-So the story of how to make a die goes back in history.
+So the story of how to make a roll a die goes back in history.

 Modern dice are generally made from plastic.
 Not any plastic will do though, as the use of a die involves it being thrown around and bouncing off of hard surfaces.
 For a plastic to be suitable to make dice from, it needs to have good impact strength, and be easily colored.